musikele/blog-eleventy/_posts/2019-10-02-jest-and-puppeteer-from-the-barricades.md

   - testing
   - javascript
 title: Jest and Puppeteer from the barricades
-headerImg: "/images/1BM_RS2-DjYk_JZUKr4uq0g.png"
+headerImg: '/images/1BM_RS2-DjYk_JZUKr4uq0g.png'
-description: 'Jest and Puppeteer are two great tools.
+description: "Jest and Puppeteer are two great tools.
 Together they can satisfy a lot of needs.
 Testing simple JS is easy, testing complex async scenarios is super
-  hard: by learning these two tools you''ll get test superpowers to use in your projects!'
+  hard: by learning these two tools you'll get test superpowers to use in your projects!"
 ---

 When I started my career as a software developer I immediately become "friend" with the concepts of **unit testing and integration testing**.
 At the time (2012) the backend was written in Java and the frontend was written in GWT, a Java framework to build UIs that is compiled to JS.

 Unfortunately **all our testing efforts were only directed towards the backend**, probably because of the language; this means that **we could not find UI bugs before it was too late**.